fighterleslie/coffeescript-koans/README.md

+# Practice CoffeeScript by TDD
+Answers are provided on the `answer` branch.

 # CoffeeScript Koans
 The goal of the CoffeeScript koans is to teach you [CoffeeScript](http://coffeescript.org/) programming through actually doing it, in a test-first fashion.